 Somali radio reporter shot dead

-Mogadishu - Gunmen shot dead a Somali radio reporter in the northern Galkayo region, the fifth journalist to be killed in the war-torn country this year alone, colleagues and police said on Thursday.
+Mogadishu - Gunmen shot dead a Somali radio reporter in the northern Galkayo region, the latest in a string of attacks on journalists in the war-torn country, colleagues and witnesses said on Monday.

-Press freedom watchdog Reporters Without Borders (RSF) has described Somalia as the deadliest African nation for journalists, and the killing came on the eve of World Press Freedom Day.
+Press freedom watchdog Reporters Without Borders has described Somalia as the deadliest African nation for journalists.

-Galkayo, which straddles the border between the northern breakaway Puntland and the self-proclaimed separate region of Galmudug in central Somalia, has seen clashes between rival political or clan groups in recent months.
+Galkayo, which straddles the border between Puntland and the self-proclaimed separate region of Galmudug in central Somalia, has seen clashes between rival political or clan groups in recent months.

-Somalia has had no effective government since 1991 and in recent years al-Qaeda-allied Shabaab insurgents and other armed groups have taken control of much of the country.
+Somalia has had no effective government since 1991 and in recent years al-Qaeda-allied Shabaab insurgents and other groups have taken an increasing hold on large parts of the country.